rjsears/Pool_Fill_Control/README.md

 V2.8 (2016-06-13)
 - Updated how the pH and ORP probes are read.
-- Added ability to log to one or more Emoncms server, locally or remote
+- Added ability to log to one or more Emoncms servers, locally or remote

 <br>